Brixton Market

-Brixton Market comprises a street market in the centre of Brixton, south London, and the adjacent covered market areas in nearby arcades Reliance Arcade, Market Row and Granville Arcade (recently rebranded as 'Brixton Village').
+Brixton Market comprises a street market in the centre of Brixton, south London, and the adjacent covered market areas in nearby arcades Reliance Arcade, Market Row and Granville Arcade (rebranded as 'Brixton Village' in 2009).

 The market sells a wide range of foods and goods but is best known for its African and Caribbean produce, which reflect the diverse community of Brixton and surrounding areas of Lambeth.
 The Street Market is managed by the London Borough of Lambeth.
 The covered arcades have always been in private ownership, although substantial public funding was provided for their refurbishment under the Brixton Challenge grant scheme.

 The market was severely damaged by fire on 16 July 2022.

 History

 The Market began on Atlantic Road in the 1870s and subsequently spread to Brixton Road which had a very wide footway.
 Brixton then was a rapidly expanding London railway suburb with newly opening shops, including the first London branch of David Greig at 54-58 Atlantic Road in 1870, and London's first purpose-built department store, Bon Marché, on Brixton Road in 1877.
 The market was a popular attraction, with shoppers being entertained by street musicians.

 Electric Avenue which is now part of the street market was built in the 1880s and was one of the first streets to have electric light.
 Glazed iron canopies covered the footpath, but these were significantly damaged by WW2 bombs, and finally removed in the 1980s.
 The song "Electric Avenue" was written by Eddy Grant referring to this area of the market.
 In 2016, Electric Avenue was refurbished with funding from the Mayor of London's High Street Fund, Lambeth Council, Transport for London and the Heritage Lottery fund to include an illuminated sign celebrating the area's history.